opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_extractors.rst

 .. highlight:: cpp

-Extractors of keypoint descriptors in OpenCV have wrappers with common interface that enables to switch easily between different algorithms solving the same problem.
+Extractors of keypoint descriptors in OpenCV have wrappers with a common interface that enables you to easily switch between different algorithms solving the same problem.
 This section is devoted to computing descriptors that are represented as vectors in a multidimensional space.
-All objects that implement ''vector'' descriptor extractors inherit :func:`DescriptorExtractor` interface.
+All objects that implement the ``vector`` descriptor extractors inherit the :ref:`DescriptorExtractor` interface.

 .. index:: DescriptorExtractor